deviantony/docker-elk/extensions/enterprise-search/README.md

 ### Configure the Enterprise Search host in Kibana

-Kibana acts as the [management interface][enterprisesearch-kb] to Enterprise Search.
+Kibana acts as the [management interface][enterprisesearch-ui] to Enterprise Search.

 To enable the management experience for Enterprise Search, modify the Kibana configuration file in [`kibana/config/kibana.yml`][config-kbn] and add the following setting: